 There is arguably no other British monarch more tied to the Nazis than Edward VIII, the former king and Duke of Windsor.

-His trip with his new bride, Wallis Simpson, to visit with Adolf Hitler in Germany, 1937 was only the tip of the iceberg.
+His trip with his new bride, Wallis Simpson, to visit Adolf Hitler in Germany in 1937 was only the tip of the iceberg.
 The Marburg files would reveal several devastating claims that connected the Duke to the Nazis in ways that his country would later find shameful enough to conceal from their public.

 King Edward VIII Abdicates The Throne

-Edward, the eldest child of King George VI and Queen Mary, became king of the United Kingdom on Jan.
-20, 1936 following the death of his father.
+Edward, the eldest child of King George V and Queen Mary, became king of the United Kingdom on January 20, 1936 following the death of his father.

 But even before this, Edward had met a woman who would set off a chain of events that would change the British monarchy forever.

 In 1930, then-prince Edward met an American divorcee named Wallis Simpson.
-They were members of the same social circles and friend groups and by 1934, the prince had fallen head over heels in love.
+They were members of the same social circles and by 1934, the prince had fallen head over heels in love.

-Unable to rule without the woman he loved by his side, King Edward VIII made history on Dec.
-10, 1936 when he abdicated the throne in order to be able to marry Simpson.
+Unable to rule without the woman he loved by his side, King Edward VIII made history on December 10, 1936, when he abdicated the throne in order to marry Wallis Simpson.

 “I have found it impossible to carry the heavy burden of responsibility and to discharge my duties as King as I would wish to do without the help and support of the woman I love,” Edward said in a public address whereupon he announced he would not continue as King.